Info Agency Main Banner Content

-A pharmacy technician cannot legally work in the State of Indiana unless they have received their “blue card” certificate from the Board; an individual who knowingly practices as a pharmacy technician without being certified commits a Class D felony.
+A pharmacy technician cannot legally work in the State of Indiana unless they have received their “blue card” license from the Board; an individual who knowingly practices as a pharmacy technician without being licensed commits a Class D felony.

 - providing advice or consultation with the prescribing practitioner regarding the patient or the interpretation and application of information contained in the prescription or drug order, medical record, or patient profile;